 Configuration backup is a process of saving your existing network configuration files and creating a repository with all versions stored in incremental versions.
-Configuration backups are mostly encrypted before being stored in the database, to ensure high security.
+Config backups are mostly encrypted before being stored in the database, to ensure high security.

-The most critical application of configuration backups is to restore network functions in times of a network disaster.
+The most critical application to backup configuration is to restore network functions in times of a network disaster.
 Faulty configuration changes can cause network disasters like a data breach or even a network outage.
 In such times, network admins can upload a stable configuration version from the repository and restore the network promptly.
 Configuration backups are also important while auditing to identify where a particular fault originated from and also for compliance audits.

 Configuration management tools can help you save time taken to backup configuration files.
-You can automate backups of devices which require routine backups and also instantly backup configurations of devices in bulk whenever required.
+You can automate network configuration backups of devices which require routine backups and also instantly backup configurations of devices in bulk whenever required.

 Apart from performing configuration backup using a configuration backup tool, you can upload configurations into devices.
 Whenever there is a network outage, the network admin has to simply upload the most stable configuration of that particular device to restore the network.

 With Network Configuration Manager, admins can backup configurations in three ways:

 Manual Backup: Performing configuration backups before carrying out a critical configuration changes is important.
 If those changes go wrong, admins can immediately revert all changes made by uploading an older version of the configuration file.
 Manual backup enables admins to perform backups of devices whenever required.

 Real-time change detection based backup: Network admins might forget to backup configurations after making certain critical changes.
 Network Configuration Manager detects these changes in real-time and immediately triggers backups.This syslog-based backup will prevent the loss of all critical changes that the admin made before logging out of the device.